Florida State Road 73

-State Road 73 (SR 73) is a state highway in northwest Florida that runs through Calhoun and Jackson Counties, although it runs through more of the former county than the latter one.
+State Road 73 (SR 73), the Wayne Mixson State Highway, is a state highway in northwest Florida that runs through Calhoun and Jackson Counties, although it runs through more of the former county than the latter one.
 The road is always on the west side of the Chipola River, and is almost entirely two-lanes wide, except with its concurrency with US 90 in Marianna where it is four-lanes wide.
+It was named in honor of former Florida governor Wayne Mixson.

 Route description

 Calhoun County

 State Road 73 begins at State Road 71 in Chipola Park, near Kinard.
 It runs west from SR 71 almost without any acknowledgement, then shortly turns northwest before the intersection with County Road 73A.
 In Kinard itself, the road takes a sharp turn more toward the north, and crosses a bridge over Cypress Creek before approaching a blinker-light intersection with CR 392.
 North of there it encounters the eastern terminus of CR 392B, and tales a slight curve to the northeast.
 The road turns back toward the north as it winds through barren communities such as Frink where it crosses a bridge over Juniper Creek, and then Fisher Corner, only to curve back to the northeast again.

 As the road gets closer to Clarksville, it curves straight north at the intersection of Dermont Road, and then seems to terminate, but in fact turns right in a short concurrency with State Road 20 which also contains a blinker-lights at both ends, the second of which is also the north end of Dermont Road.
 North of that concurrency, it resumes the previous northeast trajectory to turn straight north again, and then to the northwest as it passes by the west side of Clarksville Executive Airport, and then intersects Calhound CR 287A, and then turns straight north again at the intersection of Duck Pond Road.
 After the bridge over Tenmile Creek, the road enters Chason where it curves to the northeast as it passes by another private airport called "Cattle Creek Ranch Airport," and then intersects CR 274 at another blinker-light.
 North of there, the road only intersects local streets except for CR 73B in Willis.
 SR 73 begins to run much closer to the Chipola River as it approaches the Calhoun-Jackson County Line.